Building my new PC

 There are 5 fans in there - PSU, CPU, graphics card and 2 on the case.
 I discovered that it was one of the case fans, and I took it out and played with it to find that it would turn just fine when it was horizontal, but as you turned it to vertical it'd make a noise, and by the time you had it the other way horizontal, it'd struggle to turn at all.
 As that fan's pretty much above the graphics card fan, I just took it out.

 So overall it took me a few hours , and I have a pretty decent system.
 The thing is actually surprisingly quiet, and gets at least 75fps in the few dives into Warcraft I've done so far.
 I wouldn't be surprised if this is the last desktop I build, as laptops are starting to get to this level of performance already.
-I've installed Windows 7 as I didn't need the headache of something new right now.
+I've installed Windows 7 as I didn't need the headache of something new right then, but it's now been upgraded to Windows 10.